emmy0la/Employee-Management-System-SQL-Project/README.md

 # Employee Management System SQL Project

-## Project Title
+## Project Note

-Employee Management System SQL Database Project
+This project was completed as part of a collaborative assignment by Team D of the SQL Study Group.
+Each member independently implemented the Employee Management System database and SQL analysis, while the final presentation and knowledge sharing were conducted as a team exercise.

 ## Problem Statement